lm3nitro/Projects/Network Traffic Analysis/TCP/TCP SYN Scan.md

 ### Analysis

 Let's look at the following pcap and the abnormal TCP behavior.
-To start, we will Filter for tcp syn flags and ports (1-1024):
+To start, I will Filter for tcp syn flags and ports (1-1024):

 ```
 tcpdump -nr threat_actor.pcap tcp[tcpflags] == tcp-syn and portrange 1-1024